Frequently Asked Questions

 Diagnosing clinical conditions: Unlike most school-based evaluations, a private neuropsychological assessment can formally diagnose conditions such as ADHD, dyslexia and other learning disabilities, autism spectrum disorder, and other neurodevelopmental, emotional, and behavioral disorders.

-I value the expertise of school psychologists, teachers, and other school personnel and welcomes the opportunity to work collaboratively with them to support the best outcomes for students.
+I value the expertise of school psychologists, teachers, and other school personnel and welcome opportunities to collaborate with them to support the best outcomes for students.